brubrain/shinewifi-x-to-esphome/README.md

 - Modify the shinewifi-x.yaml with your data (xxx fields) and upload file to stick
 - Remove the stick from your PC
 - Remove the connection between GPIO0 and GND
-- Add housing for the stick and connect it to your growatt
+- Add housing for the stick and connect it to your growatt inverter
 - Add Stick as new integration to your HomeAssistant